-While many marketers are in the midst of holiday campaign madness, some are beginning to look ahead to 2019.
+While many marketers are in the midst of holiday campaign madness, some are beginning to look ahead to next year.
 Even among the proactive, many are stuck on analytical autopilot, measuring success against archaic metrics that no longer fit their goals.

 AUDIENCEX is proud to announce that we have been named number 162 on the Deloitte 2019 Technology Fast 500™ Awards.
 With an impressive 709% revenue growth from 2015 to 2018, this multi-year expansion can be attributed to our full-funnel digital advertising solutions and high-impact creative services for brands and agencies.Read More